scaleway/serverless-examples/functions/go-mongo/README.md

 > ```

 - Create a Serverless Function namespace.
 [Documentation](https://www.scaleway.com/en/docs/serverless-functions/how-to/create-manage-delete-functions-namespace/#creating-a-serverless-functions-namespace)
-- In the created namespace, create Serverless Function
+- In the created namespace, create a Serverless Function
-- Select the Go runtime
+- Select the latest Go runtime
 - Upload the previously created `go-mongo.zip`
 - Ensure the handler is `Handle`
 - Add required Secrets to the Function: